Biden brushes aside Trump attempts to overturn the election, confident his victory will stand

 “Hang on.
 I’m on my way,” Biden said, after being asked what he would tell people concerned by Trump’s efforts to question the results.
 “That’s what I say to them.
 Not a joke.”

-Democratic strategists and elected officials have largely closed ranks behind Biden’s strategy to avoid engaging directly with Trump’s efforts to spread false conspiracies about voter fraud or pressure political officials to award him the election in states where Biden earned more votes.
+Democratic strategists and elected officials have largely closed ranks behind Biden’s strategy to avoid engaging directly with Trump’s efforts to spread false conspiracy theories about voter fraud or pressure political officials to award him the election in states where Biden earned more votes.

 “The president-elect has taken the right tack, frankly, to stay above it, to keep focused on preparing himself for the work ahead, to be meeting with people who can help prepare him, even if the president continues to stonewall the transition — and let other actors push back,” Rep. Adam B. Schiff (D-Calif.) said.
 “It’s in Donald Trump’s interest to continue to make this a partisan food fight.
 So I think it’s wise for the president-elect to keep some distance from that.”